sddddgjd/varena/README.md

 Localization (for users)
 ------------------------

-To use Varena2 in your language, you need three things:
+To use Varena in your language, you need three things:

 * Install the locale you want on your system
 * Make sure there is a corresponding entry in the locale/ directory.
 Note that the names must match exactly.
 For instance, if your system has a ro_RO locale, but the locale/ directory has a ro_RO.utf8 subdirectory, localization won't work.